 Symptom of health disorders

 Panting with no apparent reason can signal the presence of various disorders.
 Respiratory, cardiovascular, blood, and neurological issues are typically associated with heavy breathing as the body responds to being compromised.

 Respiratory disorders may cause panting as dogs can't breathe normally.
 This can mean dogs have trouble inhaling because of nasal blockages and growths or a collapsing trachea; it could also be because they are have fluid or tumors in the lungs or chest, lung disease, diaphragmatic hernias, or asthma.
 Cardiovascular causes can include lung disorders like heartworm, blood clots, or blockages, or heart disease and heart failure.

 - Anemia or carbon monoxide poisoning.

 - Head trauma or brain tumor.

 By the same token, your dog's enthusiastic greeting when you come home is a happy experience that increases his respiration.
-WebMD suggests keeping a calm demeanor when your dog seeks you out for comfort so as not to increase his anxiety.
-He may also want the safety of a dark closet or beneath a bed the same way children head under the covers when they're scared.
+Keep a calm demeanor when your dog seeks you out for comfort so as not to increase his or her anxiety.
+Your dog may also want the safety of a dark closet or beneath a bed the same way children head under the covers when they're scared.